Programmable and GPU-Accelerated Edge Inference for Real-Time ISAC on NVIDIA Aerial Testbed: Abstract

 \section{Abstract}

 The transition of cellular networks to (i) software-based systems on commodity hardware and (ii) platforms for services beyond connectivity introduces critical system-level challenges.
 As sensing emerges as a key feature toward 6G standardization, supporting \gls{isac} with limited bandwidth and piggybacking on communication signals, while maintaining high reliability and performance, remains a fundamental challenge.
 In this paper, we provide two key contributions.
-First, we present a programmable, plug-and-play framework for processing PHY/MAC signals through real-time, GPU-accelerated \gls{ai} applications on the edge \gls{ran} infrastructure.
-Building on the Open \gls{ran} dApp architecture, the framework interfaces with a GPU-accelerated gNB based on NVIDIA ARC-OTA, feeding PHY/MAC data to custom AI logic with latency under 0.5~ms for complex channel state information extraction.
-Second, we demonstrate the framework's capabilities through cuSense, an indoor localization dApp that consumes uplink DMRS channel estimates, removes static multipath components, and runs a neural network to infer the position of a moving person.
-Evaluated on a 3GPP-compliant 5G NR deployment, cuSense achieves a mean localization error of 77~cm, with 75\% of predictions falling within 1~meter.
-This is without dedicated sensing hardware or modifications to the RAN stack or signals.
-We plan to release both the framework and cuSense pipelines as open source, providing a reference design for future AI-native RANs and \gls{isac} applications.
+First, we present a programmable, open-source framework for processing PHY/MAC signals through real-time, GPU-accelerated \gls{ai} applications on the edge \gls{ran} infrastructure.
+Building on the Open \gls{ran} dApp architecture, the framework interfaces with a GPU-accelerated gNB based on NVIDIA \gls{atb}, feeding PHY/MAC data to custom AI logic with a framework overhead of $150~\mu\mathrm{s}$, multiple inference engines, and support for several \gls{ai} backends.
+We evaluate the framework on multiple GPU platforms with and without hardware-level GPU isolation.
+Second, we demonstrate the framework capabilities through cuSense, an indoor localization dApp that consumes uplink DMRS channel estimates, removes static multipath components, and runs a neural network to infer the position of a moving person.
+Evaluated on a 3GPP-compliant 5G NR deployment, cuSense achieves a mean localization error of 77~cm, with 75\% of predictions falling within 1~meter, without dedicated sensing hardware or modifications to the RAN stack or signals.
+The framework is released as open source, providing a reference design for future AI-native RANs and \gls{isac} applications.